RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 # firewall-cmd --reload
 ```

-## Set up an HTTP Proxy
+## Notes on an HTTP Proxy

 HTTP Proxy seeting is highly site dependent.
 Please ask the site
 manager for setting.

-### A Note on Proxy Path Choices
+### Proxy Path Choices

-A path, "location" or "proxypass", should be "/" for Lens3-Mux,
+A path, "location" or "proxypass", should be "/" for Multiplexer,
 because a path cannot be specified for the S3 service.
 Thus, when
-Lens3-Mux and Lens3-Reg services are co-hosted, the Lens3-Mux path
+Multiplexer and Registrar services are co-hosted, the Multiplexer path
-should be "/" and the Lens3-Reg path should be something like
+should be "/" and the Registrar path should be something like
 "/lens3.sts/" that is NOT a legitimate bucket name.
 We will use
 "lens3.sts" in the following.